benibela/xidel/readme.txt

 variable: Xidel will collect all these values in an array.
 I.e. (a:=1, b:=2, a:=3, c:=4)
 becomes "a": [1, 3], "b": 2. "c": 4

-Only the string value of elements is printed, unless the --printed-node-format is set to xml or html.
+Only the string value of elements is printed, unless the --printed-node-format is set to XML or HTML.
 (E.g. <a>bc</a> only prints "bc")

 The separators between elements can be set with --output-separator.